Sexual conflict describes the area where the sexual interests of genders and individuals diverge.

 Every time someone, or a culture, says something is wrong, always ask yourself what’s in it for them

-As a rule of thumb, to get to the truth, stay away from system of thoughts, organized groups and anyone with a shared interest.
+As a rule of thumb, to get to the truth, stay away from systems of thoughts, organized groups, and anyone with a shared interest.